About the Digital Trust Label

 Credible Governance for a credible Label

 The Label development is an iterative process, hence, it will be continuously developed.
 In early 2022, the Swiss Digital Initiative released a first version of the Label focussing on whether a digital service meets our mandatory criteria or not.
 Building on this version, initial experience will be gathered and the label will then be further developed and expanded.
-The Digital Trust Label is governed by two principal governance bodies: the Label Expert Committee (LEC) & the Label Certification Committee (LCC)
+The Digital Trust Label is governed by two principal governance bodies: the Digital Trust Expert Group & the Label Certification Committee (LCC)

-The further development and improvement of the Label is led by the Label Expert Committee (LEC).
-The LEC is dedicated to working on the label catalogue criteria and formulates label recommendations to the SDI Board.
-The LEC brings together representatives from Civil Society & Consumer Protection, Public Sector & IOs, Technical & Academic experts and the Private Sector as well as experts with proven know-how and expertise in the dimensions of the Label: Data Privacy, IT Security, Service Reliability and Fair user Interaction.
+The further development and improvement of the Label is led by the Digital Trust Expert Group.
+The Digital Trust Expert Group is dedicated to working on the label catalogue criteria and formulates label recommendations to the SDI Board.
+The Digital Trust Expert Group brings together representatives from Civil Society & Consumer Protection, Public Sector & IOs, Technical & Academic experts and the Private Sector as well as experts with proven know-how and expertise in the dimensions of the Label: Data Privacy, IT Security, Service Reliability and Fair user Interaction.

 The experts meet regularly, collect feedback throughout the year and draft recommendations for possible adjustments to the Label.
 Are additional criteria needed to reflect new technological realities?
 Do existing criteria need to be reformulated based on feedback from users and auditors?
-All experts involved in the LEC discuss the Label not in relation to any audits but focus on the abstract questions of how to create an ideal Label for digital trust.
+All experts involved in the Digital Trust Expert Group discuss the Label not in relation to any audits but focus on the abstract questions of how to create an ideal Label for digital trust.

-The LEC’s work was coordinated by the EPFL Center for Digital Trust (C4DT) until 2022.
-We thank the members of the first LEC for their valuable inputs and their efforts in making the Digital Trust Label a reality.
+The Digital Trust Expert Group’s work was coordinated by the EPFL Center for Digital Trust (C4DT) until 2022.
+We thank the members of the first Digital Trust Expert Group for their valuable inputs and their efforts in making the Digital Trust Label a reality.

 Members of the Label Expert Committee